Rinandroide/Headbot-android/README.md

 <br>
 # Step 4
 On the app go to settings and insert the ip address of the machine you want to control.
 Then tap on CONNECT to enstablish an OSC connection through port 3000. <br>
 N.B.
 The receiver patch must be opened before enstablish connection.
+Ensure that android device and host machine are on the same network.